shannadige/Director-Delta/README.md

 <ul>
 <li>Download and use at your own risk, follow data compliance rules as you normally would, and read your signed agreements with 3rd party services (Python, OpenAI, ElevenLabs, etc.) - <b>me not responsible for anything!</b></li>
 <li>You are free to use, abuse, and modify this script however you'd like, for personal or commercial use.</li>
+<li>Yes, I understand the code is not perfect.
+Feel free to tinker around and send me a merge request if you want to see improvements.</li>
 <li>The script does not confidently provide or reflect an expert UX opinion, and should not be reliably used for professional business decisions.</li>
 <li>The "script" refers to two scripts - one called "client-command.py" which is the primary script, and "send_audio.py" as a sister script for transcribing microphone input.</li>
 <li>In the demo video, I edited the recording across two identical conversations, in order to build the content.
 Additionally, there are some moments where the GPT incorrectly calls out user needs and business context, that can always be remedied in prompting the tool.</li>